 When you use a living medicine to get well, you feel that the world is alive and aware and wants to help you.
 People often talk about saving the earth, but how many times have you experienced the earth saving you?

 Stephen Buhner, Herbalist

 I use essential oils as potent plant medicines in their own right, often in conjunction with herbs.
 Essential oils need to be treated with respect as the powerful, precious substances they are.
 They have a long tradition of use in European countries including appropriate internal useage, which I am trained in.
-The herbal blends I make for my patients often contain essential oils in small quantities to potentise the blend.
+The herbal blends I make for my patients may contain essential oils in small quantities to potentise the blend.
 Essential oils have many, many uses, and I use a variety of Australian and internationally sourced essential oils for many conditions.
 I do not use multi-level marketed oils and will not try to sign you up to any program.

-Susan DEELEY- Herbalist and Aromatic Medicine Practitioner
+Susan DEELEY- Medical Herbalist and Aromatic Medicine Practitioner